tsefat2143/Flickster/README.md

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flickster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
 ---

-## Flix Part 1
+## Flickster Part 1

 #### REQUIRED
 - [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.